The face of recruitment in 2021 is faster, more personal, and far more social!

 Exposure is the name of Twitter’s game, and if played right it can mean exponential growth for recruitment agencies in the UK.

-Social Strategy Tip: “Are you looking” and “do you know someone for this position?” tweets can annoy anyone.
+Twitter Social Strategy Tip: “Are you looking” and “do you know someone for this position?”
+Tweets can annoy anyone.
 Mix up your content, tweet and retweet relevant and interesting industry articles.
 Start conversations and engage users on Twitter by simply asking questions about what they have posted.
-After all..they are people first, potential candidates second.
+After all, they are people first, potential candidates second.

-A household name in the social media world, and the first ever platform for many, Facebook shouldn’t be underestimated - it holds lots of influence for the recruitment industry.
+A household name in the social media world, and the first-ever social platform for many, Facebook shouldn’t be underestimated - it holds lots of influence for the recruitment industry.
 This social platform is one of the best for recruitment agencies to reach their target market and audience.

 For example, a recent survey revealed that 81% of job seekers want to see job opportunities posted to Facebook career pages.

 When you consider that 84% of job seekers have a Facebook profile, the platform begins to be a must-have for recruiters.
 It spans a whole age range, across multiple sectors and skillsets and allows us to share content to relevant audiences.

 Recruitment agencies can also use Facebook to learn more about candidates, and gain insight into the kinds of content they share, like and appreciate.

 Using this insight, agencies can then get inspiration from that content, creating similar pieces to attract their target audience.
 This kind of intel can mean the difference between a successful social marketing campaign and...well, a flop.